Dan Kurzman

-Daniel Halperin Kurzman (27 March 1922, San Francisco – 12 December 2010, Manhattan), was an American journalist and writer of military history books.
+Daniel Halperin Kurzman (27 March 1922, in San Francisco – 12 December 2010, in Manhattan), was an American journalist and writer of military history books.
 He studied at the University of California in Berkeley, served in the U.S. Army from 1943 to 1946, and completed his studies at Berkeley with a Bachelor's degree in Political Science.
 At the end of his life, Dan Kurzman lived in North Bergen (New Jersey) with his wife, Florence.
 He died December 12, 2010, at the age of 88, in Manhattan.
 (His wife had died the previous year.)

 Career

 In the early 1950s, Kurzman worked in Europe and in Israel for American newspapers and news agencies, thereafter becoming correspondent of the NBC News in Jerusalem.
 In 1960, he published his first political book, a biography of the Japanese Prime Minister, Nobusuke Kishi.
 In the 1960s, Kurzman worked as a foreign policy correspondent for The Washington Post.
 In 1965 he received the George Polk Award for external reporting.

 Later in life, he left the Washington Post and focused on researching and writing Modern History, especially military history non-fiction.
 In 1980 he received the Cornelius Ryan Award.
 A Polish-Israeli research team have suggested that much of what Kurzman wrote about the Warsaw Ghetto was actually tainted by the personal testimony of unreliable Polish witnesses who deliberately magnified their own role in wartime Warsaw - most notably, Henryk Iwanski.
 Dariusz Libionka and Laurence Weinbaum suggest that Kurzman accepted the account of Iwanski (who presented himself as a hero) uncritically, and that Iwanski's testimony should be treated as confabulation.